catks/verto/README.md

 If you need a more specific configuration or want to reflect your development proccess in some way, you can use Verto DSL creating a Vertofile with the configuration.

-You can create a new Vertofile, with `verto init` or following the next example:
+You can create a new Vertofile with `verto init` or following the next example:

 ```ruby
 # Vertofile